jruels/docker-fun/labs/08-swarm/08_swarm_cluster_lab1.md

 8. If you ever lose the join token you can retrieve it with::
 `docker swarm join-token worker`
-NOTE: This is the token one would use to join a worker to this Docker Swarm.
+NOTE: This is the token one would use to join a worker to the Docker Swarm cluster.
-To add a worker to this swarm, run the command you copied previously, it will look similar to:

     `docker swarm join \`
     `--token SWMTKN-1-0qmd0ocza1hau359tjtlhvqyrboe3dtxgc196xy9 \`